 (1) Amounts reflect the full grant date fair value of stock and option awards computed in accordance with ASC Topic 718.
-See Note 10 of the audited financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019 for the assumptions used in calculating these amounts.
+The grant date fair value of the performance stock units granted to Mr. Ghosh in 2020 is calculated based on a Monte Carlo simulation, which is not subject to probable or maximum outcome assumptions.
+See Note 12 of the audited financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020 for the assumptions used in calculating these amounts.
 These amounts do not correspond to the actual value that may be recognized by the NEOs upon vesting of the applicable awards.

-(2) Amounts represent the annual performance-based cash incentive earned by our NEOs based on the achievement of certain corporate performance objectives and individual performance during 2019.
-These amounts were paid to the NEOs in early 2020.
-Please see the descriptions of the annual performance incentive payments paid to our NEOs under "2019 Incentive Compensation" below.
+(2) Amounts represent the annual performance-based cash incentive earned by our NEOs based on the achievement of certain corporate performance objectives and individual performance during 2020.
+These amounts were paid to the NEOs in early 2021.
+Please see the descriptions of the annual performance incentive payments paid to our NEOs under "2020 Incentive Compensation" below.